A landscape of contact manifolds via rational SFT: Upper bounds for planarity

-As explained in \cite{MorPhD}, each critical point $p\in M$ of $H$ corresponds to a non-degenerate Reeb orbit of the form $\gamma_{p,i}=S^1\times \{p\}\subset Y_S$ where $S^1$ is the boundary of the $i$th puncture of $S_k$.
+As explained in \cite[\S 3.1]{MorPhD}, each critical point $p\in M$ of $H$ gives rise to $k$ non-degenerate Reeb orbits of the form $\gamma_{p,i}=S^1\times \{p\}\subset Y_S$ where $S^1$ is the boundary of the $i$th puncture of $S_k$.
 One then deforms the contact form to a stable Hamiltonian structure which coincides with $\mathcal{H}=(\alpha, \rd(\alpha+\lambda))$ on $Y_P$, and so its kernel there is $TS_k \oplus \ker \alpha$, tangent to $S_k$.
 After this, one can construct a compatible cylindrical almost complex structure $J_0$, which preserves the splitting $T(\mathbb{R}\times Y_P)=(T\mathbb R \oplus \langle R_\alpha\rangle)\oplus TS_k\oplus \ker \alpha$.
 We first prove the following proposition which restrains the possibility of holomorphic curves: \begin{proposition} Let $\Gamma = \{ \gamma_{p_1,j_1},\ldots,\gamma_{p_{s},j_s}\}$ be a set of simple Reeb orbits, such that $p_i$ is a critical point of $H$ and $1\le j_1<j_2\ldots<j_s\le k$.
-Then for some almost complex structure, a rational connected holomorphic curve $u$ in $\R\times Y$ with positive asymptotics $\Gamma$ is one of the following. \begin{enumerate} \item A trivial cylinder over $\gamma_{p,i}$. \item $u$ is a cylinder from $\gamma_{p,j}$ to $\gamma_{q,j}$ in $\R\times S^1\times M \subset \R \times Y_S$, where $S^1$ is the boundary of the $j$th puncture of $S_k$.
+Then there exists an almost complex structure $J$, such that if $H$ is chosen sufficiently $C^2$-small, then any rational $J$-holomorphic curve $u$ in $\mathbb R\times Y$ whose positive asymptotics form a subset of $\Gamma$ is one of the following. \begin{enumerate} \item A trivial cylinder over $\gamma_{p,i}$. \item $u$ is a cylinder from $\gamma_{p,j}$ to $\gamma_{q,j}$ in $\R\times S^1\times M \subset \R \times Y_S$, where $S^1$ is the boundary of the $j$th puncture of $S_k$.
 Moreover, there is a one-to-one correspondence from such cylinders to negative gradient flow lines of $H$ from $p$ to $q$. \item $\Gamma=\{ \gamma_{p_1, 1},\ldots,\gamma_{p_k,k}\}$ and $u$ has no negative puncture. \end{enumerate} \end{proposition} \begin{proof} We first prove the claim for the stable Hamiltonian structure $\cH$.
 First of all, one can achieve that all orbits below a fixed action threshold correspond to critical points of the Morse function.
 By energy reasons, and using that the number of positive ends of $u$ is a priori bounded by $k$, one can choose the action threshold large enough (depending on $k$) so that the negative ends of $u$ also necessarily correspond to critical points, and the number of negative ends (counted with covering multiplicity) is bounded above by the number of positive ends; cf.\ \cite[Lemma 3.8]{MorPhD}.
 We then separate in two cases: either the image of $u$ is fully contained in $\mathbb{R}\times Y_S$ (case A), or it is not (case B).

 \textbf{Case A}.
 Since $Y_S$ has $k$ connected components, by the assumptions on $\Gamma$, $u$ has precisely one positive end, and by the above discussion, we have that $u$ has at most one negative end.
 Since orbits $\gamma_{p,i}$ are not contractible in $Y_S$, we then see that $u$ has precisely one negative end, which is simply covered.